bleachjade/Kvent/README.md

 ```
   $ cd Kvent/
 ```
-3. Create `.env` for your local app environment settings
+3. Create `.env` for your local app environment settings, if you want to use Google oauth.
 ```
 SECRET_KEY='YOUR-SECRET-KEY'
 DEBUG=True